 Command prompt shortcuts

-The revised Windows 10 command prompt will also be getting new shortcuts, making it easier to use.
+The revised Windows 10 command prompt also includes updated shortcuts for easier use.

 |Ctrl + C||Copy selected text to clipboard|